PetzJohannes/laravel-7-8-routes-migration/README.md

 # Laravel 7 supported syntax
 Combinations of all these examples are possible as well.

+The script will detect duplicate Controllers (by name) and sets an alias for this controller.

 ## Simple route syntax
 ```
 Route::get('/foo/bars', 'FooBarsController@index');